flowcommerce/magento-flow-connector/README.md

 ```plaintext
 $ php bin/magento flow:flow-connector:integration-initialize
 ```
-For more detail about how Flow Webhooks work please refer to this guide: [Flow Webhook](https://docs.flow.io/module/webhook)
+For more detail about how Flow Webhooks work please refer to this guide: [Flow Webhook](https://docs.flow.io/docs/webhooks)

 Then, enqueue your Magento catalog to be synced:
 ```plaintext
 $ php bin/magento flow:flow-connector:catalog-sync-queue-all
 ```

-Finally, syncronize your Magento catalog:
+Finally, synchronize your Magento catalog:
 ```plaintext
 $ php bin/magento flow:flow-connector:catalog-sync-process
 ```